-Yes, you may request a paper format as an accommodation, but you need to have a documented disability (not a preference) that supports a legitimate need for a paper format.
+Yes, you may request a paper format as an accommodation, but you need to have a disability-related rationale (not a preference) that supports a legitimate need for a paper format.
 You’ll need to submit documentation for review that meets ETS's Documentation Criteria.
 Please note paper-delivered tests may take up to 4–6 weeks from date of testing to score.

 You may request the use of assistive technology device(s) by submitting appropriate documentation to ETS for review.
 The documentation needs to support the claim that the assistive device or technology is warranted based on the nature of the disability.
 ETS may be unable to grant such a request if it is determined that it infringes upon test security requirements or, in the case of computer-delivered tests, that it is incompatible with ETS's existing computer test delivery hardware or software.

 ETS has discontinued flagging almost all scores for tests that are taken with accommodations.
 For example, if a test taker receives additional time or extra breaks, the score will no longer be flagged in the report.
 In rare instances, ETS will flag the score report as a "nonstandard administration" only if the test is significantly altered.